 Fun fact, my name means Snow White!
-I am a Registered Psychotherapist (Qualifying) under the College of Registered Psychotherapists of Ontario and a Certified Canadian Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association.
+I am a Registered Psychotherapist under the College of Registered Psychotherapists of Ontario and a Certified Canadian Counsellor (CCC) with the Canadian Counselling and Psychotherapy Association.

 My counselling practice started in 2015-2016 academic school year during my graduate studies as a student counsellor intern with FIT: Action at Carleton University.
 Following graduation from my Masters of Education (M.Ed) in Counselling Psychology at the University of Ottawa in June 2016, I worked as a Client Care Counsellor at Morneau Shepell until February 2017.
 During this time, I provided single session telephone therapy to clients dealing with significant distress.
 I counselled highly urgent and/or high-risk situations, including suicide, child welfare issues, familial issues, relationship issues, domestic violence, addictions, workplace stress, stress management and bereavement.

-Since September 2016 until present, I work as a RP (Qualifying) at Inline Rehabilitation Centre.
-I administer psychological assessments, write psychological reports and provide one-on-one ongoing weekly individual therapy sessions to motor vehicle accident (MVA) clients.
+Since September 2016 until February 2020, I worked as a RP (Qualifying) at Inline Rehabilitation Centre.
+I administered psychological assessments, wrote psychological reports and provided one-on-one ongoing weekly individual therapy sessions to motor vehicle accident (MVA) clients.
 Ages of client population range from 18 to 65.

-In November 2018, I became a Mills Gosse Psychology Associate as a RP (Qualifying).
-I provide therapy services to adults in the WSIB program focusing on personal difficulties and psychological disorders that include but are not limited to: depression, anxiety, PTSD, pain disorders, adjustment difficulties, poor self-esteem, life transitions, career problems, anger management, grief, loss, relationship difficulty, and addictions.
+Between November 2018 until March 2021, I became a Mills Gosse Psychology Associate as a Registered Psychotherapist.
+I provided therapy services to adults in the WSIB program focusing on personal difficulties and psychological disorders that include but are not limited to: depression, anxiety, PTSD, pain disorders, adjustment difficulties, poor self-esteem, life transitions, career problems, anger management, grief, loss, relationship difficulty, and addictions.

 My theoretical approach to counselling and therapy includes Rational-Emotive Behavioural Therapy (REBT), Cognitive-Behavioural Therapy (CBT), Past-Life Regression Therapy (PLT) and mindfulness techniques.
-I also borrow techniques from Solution-focused Therapy, Emotion-focused Therapy (EFT), Acceptance-commitment Therapy (ACT), Gestalt-therapy (chair work) and Interactive Short-Term Psychodynamic Therapy (ISTDP).
+I also borrow techniques from Somatic Therapy, Solution-focused Therapy, Emotion-focused Therapy (EFT), Acceptance-commitment Therapy (ACT), Gestalt-therapy (chair work) and Interactive Short-Term Psychodynamic Therapy (ISTDP).